Intelligence Factory

 's Moat:

-No hard moat yet; the credible path is proprietary demonstration data plus tactile capture hardware that improves with each robot task recorded.
+Structural defensibility has not been built yet.
+The credible path is proprietary demonstration data plus tactile capture hardware that compounds with each robot task recorded across the customer base.

 How They're Leveraging AI